BWindey/c3vm/README.md

 > [!WARNING]
 > `c3vm` is still in beta, only `status`, `enable` and `install` are implemented.
 > Feel free to use it, to report bugs, to share ideas.
+> Installation instructions will improve when this script is considered finished.

 There is a manpage, feel free to search the internet on how to install it.